 - emperumAn – one who became my master by showing such greatness.

 - maNNum viNNum ellAm – Since kaNNan (krishNa) is the natural owner, when the great annihilation covers earth, sky etc, he picks them all up and places them carefully in his stomach and protects them all at once.

 - udan uNda – Since he cannot sustain himself without protecting his subjects, “uNda” (ate) is used.
 If he was simply protecting (like a king), using the word “kAkkum” (protection) could have been sufficient.

-- allalthu illai Or kaNNE – “Or kaN” (one [unique] protection) – if we try to explain this in any other manner (that anyone else is protector) it will not make any sense, like the eyes in the peacock feathers (which don’t see).
-[When asked, we see some other controllers like brahmA, etc., in this world] for those who see mAl (SrIman nArAyaNan) as protector, others will be seen as dependants only.
+- alladhu illai Or kaNNE – “Or kaN” (one [unique] protection) – if we try to explain this in any other manner (that someone else is protector) it will not make any sense, like the eyes in the peacock feathers (which don’t see). [for example, we see some other controllers like brahmA et al, in this world].
+For those who see mAl (SrIman nArAyaNan) as protector, others will be seen as dependents only.
 This is thiNNam – dhrudam – certain.
 Like it is said in ithihAsams/purANams “sathyam sathyam punas sathyam …” (I declare the truth again and again).
-AzhwAr declares emperumAn‘s supremacy positively in “nam kaNNan kaN” and reject others supremacy in “allathu illai“.
+AzhwAr declares emperumAn‘s supremacy positively in “nam kaNNan kaN” and rejects others’ supremacy in “alladhu illai“.

 In the next article we will enjoy the next pAsuram.